You would think that people who care deeply about the environment and eat organic food wouldn’t smoke. But that’s not always the case.

 You can still get cancer from organic tobacco.
 It’s not the additives, though those don’t help, but the smoke itself from the combustion of the tobacco leaf that you inhale into your lungs.
 When smoking an organic American Spirit, you will inhale carbon monoxide, particulate matter, carcinogenic polycyclic aromatic hydrocarbons, and toxic nitrosamines.
 In Germany, where they actually regulate stuff that causes cancer, ads for “organic” cigarettes have been banned because of fears that they they mislead consumers into thinking they’re a healthier product.
 Which they do.

 American Spirit is also “fire safe,” as mandated by New York law, which means the paper has chemical rings to prevent it from lighting your couch on fire.
 You are breathing in that chemical.
-You can avoid this by rolling your own cigarettes with American Spirit tobacco, though.
+You can avoid this by rolling your own cigarettes with American Spirit tobacco, though, but that doesn’t address the non-biodegradable filter aspect.

 So, Should You Smoke American Spirit?